hudson-and-thames/arbitragelab/docs/source/copula_approach/partner_selection.rst

 - Calculate the :math:`\chi^2` test statistic for all possible quadruples, consisting of a fixed target stock.

-- Quadruple with the largest test statistic is considered as the final quadruple and saved to the output matrix.
+- Quadruple with the largest test statistic is considered the final quadruple and saved to the output matrix.

 Given below are the steps to calculate the :math:`\chi^2` test statistic described in Proposition 3.3 of Mangold (2015):